DeadThread/VidForge/README.md

 VidForge is a powerful desktop application to organize, tag, and rename video files and video folders.
 It features dynamic, artist-aware Photoshop template selection, customizable naming schemes, and batch processing with a user-friendly Tkinter GUI.
 Features

-- Flexible tagging and renaming of music/video folders with customizable naming schemes
+- Flexible tagging and renaming of video files/folders with customizable naming schemes

 - Dynamic dropdown menus for selecting artists and Photoshop poster templates